- Healthy trees have a better chance of surviving storm damage.

 - When pruning branches or repairing wounds, it is usually unnecessary to paint the wounds.

-- The exception is during oak wilt season (April, May, June).
+- The exception is during oak wilt season (April through July).

 - During this period, wounds made on oaks should be painted immediately with a latex paint or shellac to deter insects carrying the oak wilt disease fungus.